 It is well to store a child’s memory with a good deal of poetry, learnt without labour. ~Charlotte Mason

-Have you noticed how easily a child can memorize a poem or little jingle?
+Have you noticed how easily a child can memorize a poem or a little jingle?
 There is no better time than childhood to fill a child’s memory with beautiful poetry and scripture!

 Benefits Of Memorizing Poetry

 Memorizing poetry can be very enjoyable to a child when it is done without effort.
-No child wants to labor over memorization, but enjoys repeating poems during his playtime or while skipping along the sidewalk.
+No child wants to labor over memorization but enjoys repeating poems during his playtime or while skipping along the sidewalk.

-Creates a rich treasure chest of memories
+It creates a rich treasure chest of memories.

 A child can pull upon the poems he has memorized for years to come.
 When he is sad, he may think of a poem that will cheer him up.
 When he is drawing a leaf found on a nature walk, he may recall a fitting poem to include in his nature journal.
 When he is all grown up and is singing his child to sleep, he may recall some favorite poems to share with his child.